 - Starts working almost immediately

-- On removal, fertility returns i.e. they are reversible type of birth control
+- On removal, fertility returns i.e. they are the reversible type of birth control

 Hormone-releasing IUDs are used for birth control, to control heavy bleeding, and to prevent the thickening of uterus walls in patients who are on estrogen replacement therapy.

 Mirena is the most famous hormone-releasing IUCD.
 Skyla is another type of it.
 They both contain the same hormone in them but Skyla is small in size as compared to Mirena.
 Skyla can be placed in the uterus for 3 years and Mirena has a life of 5 years.

 They slowly release hormone each day in the body.
 They contain progestin hormone naming Levonorgestrel.
 That is present in birth control pills also.

 They prevent pregnancy in these ways: